stjude-rust-labs/sprocket.bio/backends/overview.md

 # Execution Backends

-Sprocket dispatches tasks to a configured execution backend responsible for starting, monitoring, and responding to task lifecycle events.
+Sprocket evaluates a workflow locally and decomposes it into tasks.
+Sprocket dispatches these tasks to a configured execution backend responsible for starting, monitoring, and responding to task lifecycle events.

 Sprocket currently supports two execution backends: